HellboundHackers/HBH-v2/README.md

 HBH-v2
 ======

-This is the new framework for http://www.hellboundhackers.org
+This version of http://www.hellboundhackers.org is called HBH-v2 and is the current development version.